RoniNiklas/randomreactprojs/README.md

 docker run -p 5000:5000 -d roniniklas/reactprojs

 3. The application is now available in in port 5000 under the IP that your docker uses
+4. Note: This has not been tested since February 2020.
+The dockered version might be outdated or dysfunctional.
+Do report in how it compares to the Heroku version if you try it.

 ## Attributions